aurelievasseur/angular-tour-of-heroes/README.md

 - Used RxJS of() to return an observable.
 - Created a service for loosely-coupled communication between classes.
 - Injected a service into another service.
+- Added the Angular router to navigate among different components.
+- Turned the AppComponent into a navigation shell with <a> links and a <router-outlet>.
+- Configured the router in an AppRoutingModule
+- Defined routes, a redirect route, and a parameterized route.
+- Used the routerLink directive in anchor elements.
+- Used router link parameters to navigate to the detail view.
+- Shared a service among multiple components.

 ## Development server